Yoshitha-Ekanayake/Yoshitha-Ekanayake/README.md

 ## Iam Yoshitha Ekanayake !

 I am a very passionate HR undergraduate!
-I pursue coding as one of my interests and I am also a casual PC gamer as well !🎮 mostly plays games with friends.
+I pursue coding as one of my interests and I'm a casual PC gamer as well  !🎮.

-One day, my dream is to hold one of the highest executive positions in a leading Company.!
+I am to an big extrovert who lives the excitement in life, my ambition is to one day hold one of the best executive positions in a leading company.
-I'm a very extroverted who loves excitement in life 🤠

 Hope my projects will be entertaining! 😎

 ## Languages
 python , HTML